kzar/bitratchet-js/README.md

       {
         length : Length of the number in bits, this is required. signed : Is the number signed?
-(Default is false.) precision : Decimal place precision to round to.
+(Default is false.) endian : Is this number 'little' endian or 'big'?
+(Default is 'big') precision : Decimal place precision to round to.
 (Default is no rounding.) scale_range : If the number is scaled to a range provide the range.
 (The same as providing a custom_scale of Math.pow(2, options.length) / options.scale_range) custom_scale : If the number is scaled inefficiently you can directly provide the scale.